shyd/STM32CubeF4/Projects/STM32469I_EVAL/Examples/ADC/ADC_RegularConversion_Polling/readme.txt

 @par Example Description

-This example describes how to use the ADC3 with channel ADC_CHANNEL_10 in Polling mode to convert data.
+This example describes how to use the ADC in Polling mode to convert data through the HAL API.

 When the end of conversion occurs, the converted data of ADC3 DR register is affected to the uhADCxConvertedValue variable.